alecrem/multiplin/README.md

 ## Print and play

+Feel free to print, play, and modify Multiplin.
+I hope you will enjoy it.

 - [Find the PDF here](/multiplin/pap/multiplin.pdf)

-- [Here's a CSV](/multiplin/csv/multiplin-cards.csv) if you want to design your own version.
-I'd' appreciate it if you shared it back.
+- [Here's a CSV](/multiplin/csv/multiplin-cards.csv) if you want to design your own version (I'd appreciate it if you shared it back!)

+- The cards are just a bunch of numbers, so it's perfectly okay to just write the numbers with a marker on index cards

-For the best results, print factor and product cards in different-coloured card stock, or sleeve both decks using opacque sleeves in different colours.
+For the best results, make factor and product cards in different-coloured card stock, or sleeve both decks using opacque card sleeves in different colours.
 It helps avoid shuffling the different decks together.

 ## FAQ

-- Q: I saw the product cards.
-Why are they not just all the numbers?
-Why are there duplicates?
+> __Q:__ I saw the product cards.
+Why are they not just all the numbers from 1 to 100?

-A: The game is designed to practise the multiplication table.
+__A:__ The game is designed to practise the multiplication table.

 Some numbers that didn't make it to the product cards are prime numbers greater than 10, such as 11 or 97, because they can't be found when multiplying two numbers between 1 and 10.

 Some others that didn't make the cut are numbers that can't be produced by two factors lesser than 11, such as 22, 39 or 96.

+The figure above illustrates the way the suitable numbers for product cards were found.

+> __Q:__ Why are there duplicates?

-There are duplicate cards when a product card can be solved in more ways than other products.
+__A:__ There are duplicate cards when a product card can be solved in more ways than other products.

 All this is to make the game smoother and even the odds for most product cards to be solved.
 You might realise something about the square product cards, but before you ask let me say I think the game is fine in that regard.
 Feel free to think of that as a thing to be learnt that might make you better at playing the game.